tashatsar/airflow_basics/README.md

 # airflow_basics
 Some notes on Airflow basics for beginners.
 Partially based on course [Apache Airflow: The Hands-On Guide](https://udemy.com/course/the-ultimate-hands-on-course-to-master-apache-airflow).
+The followng commands and code worked for Win10, Airflow in Docker.

 ## Docker basics
 **Docker:** a platform for developing, shipping, and running applications that  enables to separate applications from  infrastructure